Alvin and the Chipmunks: The Road Chip: Plot

 The Chipmunks perform at a bar, but are caught by Suggs.
 Alvin starts a bar fight so they can escape.
 They jump into a cab, but the driver ejects them for not having money.
 Resting against an old tree, Miles reveals that his father left him when he was young, causing the four to bond and see each other differently.
 They raise money busking to take a bus to New Orleans and perform at a Mardi Gras parade, which draws Dave's attention as it is broadcast on live television.
 The parade allows the Chipmunks to cause Suggs, who has followed them, to get drunk on moonshine.
 Dave and Samantha find Miles and the Chipmunks at Louis Armstrong New Orleans International Airport and punish them for sneaking out and not responding to numerous missed calls and texts from Dave and what they did.
 With the Chipmunks now on the No-Fly List, Dave has to drive them.

 When they arrive in Miami, Alvin reveals that he stole the ring from the container, thus sabotaging the proposal.
 However, since Miles has grown to care about the Chipmunks during their trip, he is upset that they are celebrating over this.
 Crossing the street with his headphones on, he is nearly hit by a car, but the Chipmunks swing Theodore, pushing Miles out of the way and saving his life.
 Theodore gets hit instead, but he wakes up a moment later.
 They agree to give the ring back.

 During the dinner, Suggs catches up with the Chipmunks, but they trap him in an elevator.
 Miles and the Chipmunks return the ring to Dave, saying that they accept Samantha and Miles into the family, but Dave reveals the ring belonged to his friend Barry, who was proposing to his girlfriend Alice.
 As one final apology, they try making it up to Dave by singing a new song to him at the launch party with the help of the Chipettes, Ashley and Miles.
 They also return the ring to Barry, who reattempts his proposal to Alice, and this time Alice accepts.
-Having forgiven them, Dave officially adopts the Chipmunks as his sons, but finds about the squirrels which have destroyed the house, much to his anger.
+Having forgiven them, Dave officially adopts the Chipmunks as his sons, but finds about the squirrels which have destroyed the house, much to his anger as he shouts Alvin's name.
 Meanwhile, Suggs is freed from the elevator and decides to relax by the pool, only for security guards to carry him out as he is not a hotel guest.